nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue May 03 2022)
+### Joke of the day (Wed May 04 2022)
 <!-- joke -->
->Most boots are made for walkin'.
-Chuck Norris' boots ain't that merciful.
+>Crime does not pay - unless you are an undertaker following Walker, Texas Ranger, on a routine patrol.
 <!-- /joke -->

-*Last update: Tue, 03 May 2022 00:45:50 GMT*
+*Last update: Wed, 04 May 2022 00:49:31 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)